Helpful Insights to Understand Your Loved Ones in Their Struggles

 Those questions help the client dig deep and get to the baggage that’s been buried for years.

 They help unearth all the yuck, bringing it to the surface so that it can finally be dealt with.

 And they validate their pain.

 The client feels heard and understood.
 It can be life-giving.

 Do you have a friend struggling with infertility?
-The next time they choose to share anything with you about their journey, try asking them questions in the conversation, like this:
+The next time they choose to share anything with you about their journey, ask them some follow up questions.

 How have things been lately?

 What has social media been like for you?